A Former New Yorker's 9/11 Story

 “We can’t go back; where are we going to go?”
 Carla countered.

-So we pressed forward amid the ash and paper, giving each other little hints about how best to breathe with the shirt and avoid the debris.
+So we pressed forward amid the ash and paper, giving each other little hints about how to breathe with the shirt and avoid the debris.
 At one point Carla pointed her finger at the side of the road and exclaimed, “Is that a bus?”

 I turned my head to the right and sure enough, a city bus had pulled over and was letting people on.
 Relieved and scared, we rushed towards it.
-The driver was impatiently negotiating the bus’s ultimate destinations with two elderly women.
+The driver was impatiently negotiating the bus’s ultimate destinations with two women.
 “Are you going to stop on the East side?” one woman demanded.

 The bus driver gave a belabored sigh.
 “Lady, I don’t know.
 I’m not gonna open these doors until it’s safe to do so.
 Now get on the bus!”